How to Safely Exclude Apps via A/V Program to Avoid False Positives

 This variability highlights why it’s so important to understand the features of your specific security software.
 Before making changes, confirm what your tool allows you to do.
 For many systems, you can configure custom exclusions for files and folders, which is a powerful feature for fine-tuning your system’s security and performance.

-Understand the Security Risks of Using Exclusions
+Be Careful: The Security Risks of Using Exclusions

 While exclusions can feel like a quick fix for performance issues or false positives, they are a double-edged sword.
 Every exclusion you create is essentially a blind spot for your antivirus software.
 You’re telling your primary defense mechanism to ignore a specific file, folder, or process, which inherently weakens your security posture.
 Think of it as leaving a side door unlocked because the main entrance gets too much traffic.
 It might make things more convenient, but it also creates an opportunity for someone to slip in unnoticed.